 The same goes for the jaywalking incident in Sacramento, where a police officer pummeled a black man accused of jaywalking.

-In order for us to move the conversation forward, white people in America need to acknowledge white privilege.
+For us to move the conversation forward, white people in America need to acknowledge white privilege.

 5. And So Is White Fragility